-We all know that we can’t always play nice, but we certainly can try, can’t we?
-And that includes the way we approach conflict – bickering over the little things, warring over significant ones – or managing both like adults.
+We all know we can’t always play nice, but we can certainly try, can’t we?
+And that includes how we approach conflict – bickering over little things, warring over significant ones – or managing both like adults.

 If you value your child, your spouse, your friends – of course you want to express what you’re feeling and make your points.
 But you also don’t want to damage the relationship.
 And if you don’t fight fair, you will.